-The General Part of the Model, which was most recently updated in December 2013, is available for consultation in the Company's website (www.autogrill.com - Governance section).
+The General Part of the Model is available for consultation in the Company's website (www.autogrill.com - Governance section).

 11.4.
 Independent Auditors

 On 29 July 2005, the Board of Directors adopted a Group-wide procedure for the selection of Independent Auditors for Autogrill and its Subsidiaries and, on 8 November 2012, approved a new version of that procedure.